cloudflare/cloudflare-docs/content/magic-firewall/how-to/enable-managed-rulesets.md

 Additionally, you need the properties you want to override.
 The properties you can override include:

 - `enabled`: This value can be set to `true` or `false`.
 When set to `true`, the rule matches packets and applies the rule's default action if the action is not overriden.
 When set to `false`, the rule is disabled and does not match any packets.
-- `action`: The value can only be set to `log` if the rule's default action is not applied.
-When this occurs, the rule only produces logs.
+- `action`: The value can be set to `log` so the rule only produces logs instead of applying the rule's default action.

 The `enabled` and `action` properties for a rule are set in the managed phase managed kind ruleset.
 All rules in the managed phase are currently disabled by default.